mongodb/specifications/source/sessions/snapshot-sessions.rst

     Reads with readconcern level ``snapshot`` that occur outside of transactions on both the primary and secondary nodes, including in sharded clusters.

-Snapshot cluster time
+Snapshot timestamp
-    Snapshot cluster time, representing timestamp of the first read (find/aggregate operations) in the session.
+    Snapshot timestamp, representing timestamp of the first read (find/aggregate operations) in the session.
     The server creates a cursor in response to a snapshot read command and reports ``atClusterTime`` field in the cursor response. ``atClusterTime`` field represents the timestamp of the read and is guaranteed to be majority committed.